Marketing is supposed to bring in money, not waste it.

 “C’mon kid, everybody else is doing it.
 It’s the cool thing to do.
 Don’t you wanna be cool, kid?”

 Spoiler alert: It wasn’t the cool thing to do.
 And it still isn’t.

-Arguing that “all of our competitors market this way, so we have to, too” is another way of giving in to lousy, uninspired and frankly lazy marketing peer pressure.
+Arguing that “all of our competitor schools market this way, so we have to, too,” is another way of giving in to lousy, uninspired marketing peer pressure.

-But if the prospects are ignoring everyone’s print piece, why should you be adding to their recycling bins (and spending a boatload of bucks to do so)?
+But if prospective families are ignoring everyone’s print piece, why should you be adding to their recycling bins (and spending a boatload of bucks to do so)?